jbs0710/Strickland_GEOG676/Lab_6/README.md

 # Map Generation Toolbox

 - In this lab, we are creating a **toolbox**, just like we did in Lab 5.
 However, the difference will be in that we will generate a **Color Ramp** map, featuring our Parking Garages layer.
-As our tool runs, we will add **progressors** that will help our user how our tool is running in real time, showing **labeled messages** to our user of what our tool is performing, and how much time is left before our tool is finished running.
+As our tool runs, we will add **progressors** that will help our user see how our tool is running in real time, showing **labeled messages** to our user of what our tool is performing, and how much time is left before our tool is finished running.

 - Just like in Lab 5, we will be doing the same things to start this lab.